 Reported breakthroughs by rebels reap rewards

+Meanwhile, the director and founder of the French Centre for Intelligence Studies, intelligence expert Eric Denece, believes the situation in Libya will be much worse by mid-September.
 “The problem is the chaos which is going to happen in the coming weeks.
 And also the problems between western and eastern Libya are going to increase step by step.
 The NTC has no means to control Libya.
 Most of the people of the NTC are from eastern Libya.
 They are absolutely not representative of the country.
 I am afraid if the UN does not send people there to protect the unity of the country, we are going to see a really very bad situation,” Eric Denece said.